MicrosoftDocs/entra-docs/docs/identity/app-provisioning/check-status-user-account-provisioning.md

 ## Provisioning progress bar

 The [provisioning progress bar](application-provisioning-when-will-provisioning-finish-specific-user.md#view-the-provisioning-progress-bar) is visible in the **Provisioning** tab for a given application.
-It's located in the **Current Status** section and shows the status of the current initial or incremental cycle.
+It appears in the **Current Status** section and shows the status of the current initial or incremental cycle.
 This section also shows:

 * The total number of users and groups that are synchronized and currently in scope for provisioning between the source system and the target system.
 * The last time the synchronization was run.
-Synchronizations typically occur every 20-40 minutes, after an [initial cycle](~/identity/app-provisioning/how-provisioning-works.md#provisioning-cycles-initial-and-incremental) has completed.
+Synchronizations typically occur every 20-40 minutes, after the [initial cycle](~/identity/app-provisioning/how-provisioning-works.md#provisioning-cycles-initial-and-incremental) completes.
-* The status of an [initial cycle](~/identity/app-provisioning/how-provisioning-works.md#provisioning-cycles-initial-and-incremental) and if the cycle has been completed.
+* The status of an [initial cycle](~/identity/app-provisioning/how-provisioning-works.md#provisioning-cycles-initial-and-incremental) and if the cycle is complete.
 * The status of the provisioning process and if it's being placed in quarantine.
 The status also shows the reason for the quarantine.
 For example, a status might indicate a failure to communicate with the target system due to invalid admin credentials.

 The **Current Status** should be the first place admins look to check on the operational health of the provisioning job.

  ![Summary report](./media/check-status-user-account-provisioning/provisioning-progress-bar-section.png)

 You can also use Microsoft Graph to programmatically monitor the status of provisioning to an application.
 For more information, see [monitor provisioning](application-provisioning-configuration-api.md#step-5-monitor-provisioning).

 ## Provisioning logs